jnduli/blog_jnduli.co.ke/content/drafts/testing_ansible_playbooks.rst

               - git
               - vim

-and to test this out we can run:
+and ran this with:

 .. code-block:: bash

+    # TODO: there should be a way to make use the docker ip address here??
     # note for live syncing we need to mount directories, not files
     docker container run --interactive --tty  --volume $(pwd):/app --rm  ubuntu:20.04 /bin/bash apt update && apt install ansible
     ansible-playbook -i 'localhost,' --connection=local /app/test_ansible.yml

-and install ansible in the container and run the script.
-I think there's a way to run this without this.

-However, docker is a minimal version of linux and doesn't have all the bolts and nuts of a VM.
-One that I encountered was systemctl stuff.
-To test this, I used a VM and ended up learning a bit of vault in the process.
+I got stuck when I wanted to launch systemctl services.
+(TODO: add link to explanation of this).
+To test this out, I had to use a Virtual Machine, which would emulate a whole system.
+I set up vagrant and tried things out.

 .. code-block:: bash